-Table 8.
+TABLE 8.
 Impact of IGATE-T on Dropout and Repetition Rates

 Note: The table reports the marginal effect on the dropout and repetition rates.
-School-level cluster-robust standard errors are in parentheses.
-Controls include the learner's age and grade as well as baseline characteristics of the learner's district, household socioeconomic status (measured by the household's ability to pay for basic needs), and caregiver education level. p < 0.1, p < 0.05, p < 0.01 school fees and levies.47 As discussed above, school fees and levies are a significant barrier to education, particularly at the secondary school level when fees increase.
+Cluster-robust standard errors are in parentheses.
+Standard errors are clustered at the school level.
+Controls include the learner's age and grade as well as baseline characteristics of the learner's district, household socioeconomic status (measured by the household's ability to pay for basic needs), and caregiver education level. p < 0.1, p < 0.05, p < 0.01 key challenges.
+The first is school fees, and a lack of resources or money to pay for school fees and levies.47 As discussed above, school fees and levies are a significant barrier to education, particularly at the secondary school level when fees increase.
 This is a significant barrier to students completing their education, particularly for girls, since traditional gender norms may lead households to allocate resources towards male children over female children (Duflo et al., 2021).

 The second is marriage and pregnancy.
-In Zimbabwe, the adolescent fertility rate (the number of births per 1,000 women ages 15-19) was 86 when IGATE-T began in 2017 (The World Bank, 2021).48 The project did not specifically focus on reducing the incidence of early pregnancy through sexual and reproductive health measures, and the project has not had a significant impact on pregnancy rates overall.49 However, IGATE-T's focus on changing community attitudes towards girls who have become pregnant or
+In Zimbabwe, the adolescent fertility rate (the number of births per 1,000 women ages 15-19) was 86 when IGATE-T began in 2017 (The World Bank, 2021).48 The project did not specifically focus on reducing the incidence of early pregnancy through sexual and reproductive health measures, and the